fedspendingtransparency/data-act-broker-backend/doc/api_docs/generation/check_detached_generation_status.md

 - `size`: (integer) the size of the generated file in bytes
 - `start`: (string) the file start date, in `MM/DD/YYYY` format.
 If not a D1/D2 file, this key will not be returned.
 - `end`: (string) the file end date, in `MM/DD/YYYY` format.
 If not a D1/D2 file, this key will not be returned.
-- `message`: (string) a user-readable error message when the file is `failed`, otherwise returns a blank string
+- `message`: (string) a user-readable error message when the file is `failed`, otherwise returns a blank string,
+- `generated_at`: (string) the last time (in the `MM/DD/YYYY HH:mm:ss` format) this file was generated in this submission.
+This does not reflect the time the file itself was generated if it was cached but rather the last time this submission's generation was updated.

 #### Errors
 Possible HTTP Status Codes: